 When you ask your driver (who does not speak English very well) to take you to a market to do some shopping.
 Not quite what we expected but a fun adventure anyway.
 It a popular spot among the locals who are buying pots, pans, and bindies.
 Here is a short video so you can get a feel for the market:

 No doubt that Goa is a small dent on the map but has so much to offer.
 You will realise why people keep coming back each year (myself included).
-There is so many awesome things to do in Goa from getting inked to watching the Goa carnival.
+There are so many awesome things to do in Goa from getting inked to watching the Goa carnival.
 These are just a few reasons why we love Goa but there is so much more to this magical place.
 I highly recommend you add Goa to your bucket list!

 We love Goa and always looking for new places to explore.
 Have you been to Goa or somewhere that reminds you of Goa?
 Tell us your story in the comments below.